 Engaged employees also put a lot of effort into working on themselves.
 They undertake the process of self-improvement to unleash their full potential and yield the best results for the company.

 Moreover, engaged employees also realize that bigger achievements can be accomplished only in the presence of teamwork.
-Therefore, they are self-motivated to actively participate in group activities.
+Therefore, they are self-motivated to participate actively in group activities.

 To conclude, employee engagement can work wonders in helping employers achieve their goal of establishing a culture of teamwork in their organization.